 Members regrouped in the early 1990s to record a full album called Journey.

 Singer/guitarist Stephen Isaacson (who spearheaded the 1990s reunion album) had studied guitar with Frank Zappa, while drummer/singer James Marino had been in the late '50s group the Strangers, whose sole hit was "Caterpillar Crawl" (he later managed local crooner Frankie Laine).
-Bassist David Jackson later co-wrote Three Dog Night's "Joy to the World," as well as writing Ringo Starr's "No No Song."
+Bassist David Jackson later co-wrote Three Dog Night's "Joy to the World" (though his co-authorship was dispute3d in court in favor of songwriting partner Hoyt Axton), as well as writing Ringo Starr's "No No Song."

-Bandleader Ken Mansfield went on to become the U.S. manager for Apple Records and the Beatles' personal liaison for England and the U.S., as well as authoring the book The Beatles, The Bible and Bodega Bay.
+Bandleader Ken Mansfield, who owned La Mesa folk club the Land of Oden in the early '60s, went on to become the U.S. manager for Apple Records and the Beatles' personal liaison for England and the U.S., as well as authoring the book The Beatles, The Bible and Bodega Bay.
 He did not take part in the 1990s reunion.